qixuanwang-nu/federated-learning/README.md

 2. Caldas, S., et al. (2018).
 "LEAF: A Benchmark for Federated Settings." arXiv:1812.01097.
 3. Dwork, C., & Roth, A. (2014).
 "The Algorithmic Foundations of Differential Privacy."

----

-**Assignment Complete**: All parts implemented and tested successfully.